 Key important initiatives

-There have been a number of key initiatives which are relevant to the use of real-world evidence in medicines development.
+There have been a number of key initiatives which are relevant to the use of real-world evidence in medicine development.

 Policies and perspectives